Devoted to the interests of

 The South Cerney Trust encourages interest in the history, character and environment of the parish of South Cerney and Cerney Wick in Gloucestershire, just outside Cirencester.
-It has been doing this for more than 50 years making it almost unique among village organisations.
+It has been doing this for 60 years making it almost unique among village organisations.

 Founded in 1963, the Trust was the brainchild of Alice Mary and Charles Hadfield.
 Both were published authors and historians - Alice Mary(1908-1989) as a biographer and children's writer and Charles (1909-1996) as the foremost authority on the history of the English canal system.

 Today the Trust actively works to deliver the Hadfields' vision for South Cerney and Cerney Wick as pleasurable and interesting places for all who live in them.
 An elected committee meets regularly to organise activities, including twice-yearly talks for members, and keeps a watching eye on all aspects of village development, from planning applications to footpath access.

 The Trust is an active publisher of books on past life in South Cerney, the best known researched and written by historian and past Trust chairman Professor Michael Oakeshott.